juntao/arenztopia/content/news/Issue 27.md

 OCA: WOW! you and your company seem to be working very hard to help this planet!
 What do you use your money for?

-TA: Well, first from what I just told you we dont make a whole lot of money on things like PHP but, we sell out tech to some companies that we know use out tech for good.
+TA: Well, first from what I just told you we don't make a whole lot of money on things like PHP but, we sell out tech to some companies that we know use out tech for good.
 But, anyway we make monthly about 1 billion dollars, which is a lot.
 After paying my employees, keeping our tech up to standards, and the cost of the saplings, and the food we give, we have about 100 million left.
 I donate 50 million to childrens' hospitals, 25 million to ocean clean-up programs and then I have 25 million left.
 Of course after I work pretty hard I like to keep 10 million myself.
 I keep the last 15 million for future projects.

-OCA: Sounds like your very smart with your money!
+OCA: Sounds like you're very smart with your money!
 Anyway, thanks for coming!

 TA: Thanks for inviting me!
 Bye!